Bohdan-Khomtchouk/Biochat/README.md

     :ORGANISM "Homo sapiens"))
 ```

 Record #10 ("Type 1 diabetes gene expression profiling") is a mouse diabetes record from spleen and thymus, which are organs where immunological tolerance is frequently studied.
 Even though no explicit mention of "immunological tolerance" is made in record #10, `Biochat` correctly pairs it with record #437 (where "immunological tolerance" is explicitly stated in the Summary).
-Likewise, record #10 is nicely paired with record #5167 ("Type 2 diabetic obese patients: visceral adipose tissue CD14+ cells"), which is from a different model organism (human) but involves an immunological study from diabetic patient samples.
+Likewise, record #10 is nicely paired with record #5167 ("Type 2 diabetic obese patients: visceral adipose tissue CD14+ cells"), which is from a different model organism (human) but involves an immunological study (CD14+ cells) from diabetic patient samples.

 ## Motivation
 Our ultimate goal is to make integrative multi-omics a lot easier (and more fun) through artificial intelligence (AI).
 Right now, we are barely scratching the surface with NLP.
 Thus, we are currently implementing novel neural network approaches to help us teach data to talk to each other (stay tuned!).